stanfordmlgroup/ngboost/README.md

 ### Scores

-NGBoost supports the log score (`LogScore`) and CRPS (`CRPScore`), although each score may not be implemented for each distribution.
+NGBoost supports the log score (`LogScore`, also known as negative log-likelihood) and CRPS (`CRPScore`), although each score may not be implemented for each distribution.
 The score is specified by the `Score` argument in the constructor.

 ```python